gmvrachatis/vDevices/README.md

-As all vDevices, vCamera is configured by arguments
+As all vDevices, vThermostat is configured by arguments

 The following arguments are: